-The occipital abdomen on every side is supplied by posterior auricular branch of facial nerve while the frontal abdomen is supplied by temporal branch of the facial nerve.
+The occipital belly on every side is supplied by posterior auricular branch of facial nerve while the frontal abdomen is supplied by temporal branch of the facial nerve.

-- Alternative contractions of frontal and occipital abdomens move the scalp forwards and backwards over the vault of the skull.
+- Alternative contractions of frontal and occipital bellies move the scalp forwards and backwards over the vault of the skull.